-If you're worried about weight loss, have a small appetite, or finding it difficult to chew or swallow food, talk to your GP or Practice Nurse.
+If you're worried about weight loss, have a small appetite, or find it difficult to chew or swallow food, talk to your GP, local Pharmacist or Practice Nurse.
 Perhaps ask a friend, relative or carer to go with you.